The Transcontinental Railroad - Experience Summary

 Student Activity

-Students read text explaining how expanding railroad lines increased demand for goods, labor, and raw materials and contributed to U.S. economic growth.
-They use Building the Transcontinental Railroad, 10 Ways the Transcontinental Railroad Changed America, and the opening paragraphs of The Interstate Commerce Act Is Passed to investigate how the railroad spurred economic development and why federal regulation became necessary.
-Students then post to a class wall explaining the connection between the railroad and the economic development of the United States, citing evidence from the readings.
+Students read explanatory text about how expanding rail lines increased demand for goods, labor, and raw materials and strengthened the U.S. economy.
+They read Building the Transcontinental Railroad and 10 Ways the Transcontinental Railroad Changed America to explore how railroads encouraged economic growth, then read the opening paragraphs of The Interstate Commerce Act Is Passed to see how the federal government began regulating railroad practices.
+Students synthesize this information by posting a written explanation to a class wall that connects the railroad to U.S. economic development, citing evidence from the readings.

 Teacher Moves